Should I Buy Bitcoin for My Child?

 • “Why are you saving Bitcoin for me?”
 Because I think it might be worth a lot more when you're an adult, and I want to give you a head start.
 But I could be wrong, which is why we save in other ways too.

 • “Can it go to zero?”
 Technically yes.
 Probably not, but that's why we don't put all our savings here.
+You can learn more about the risks in our safety guide.

 Try this at home